Hatting History in Objects

 Hat hoods were made of felt, a non-woven cloth, and they were created in a procedure called ‘planking’.
 After planking, the next stage was to form the hoods to the required shape on wooden hat blocks.

 Hat blocks of the required shape were used to form hat hoods into hats.
-From left to right, the three hat blocks illustrated formed trilby hats, bowler hats and homburg hats, respectively.

 The boomerang-shaped puller downer is held with two hands and it is used to pull the felt hood down tightly over a hat block.